oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 ### Conformance Clause 11: CSAF Viewer

-A viewer satisfies the "CSAF viewer" conformance profile if the viewer fulfills the two following groups of requirements:
+A viewer satisfies the "CSAF Viewer" conformance profile if the viewer fulfills the two following groups of requirements:

 The viewer:

-* satisfies the "CSAF consumer" conformance profile.
+* satisfies the "CSAF Consumer" conformance profile.
 * satisfies the normative requirements given below.

 For each CVSS-Score in `/vulnerabilities[]/metrics[]` the viewer: